igrigorik/http-client-hints/draft.md

 The DPR response header indicates to the client that the server has selected an asset with DPR resolution of 1.5.
 The client may use this information to perform additional processing on the resource - for example, calculate the appropriate intrinsic size of an image asset.

 Opt-in mechanism
 ---------------

 CH is an optional header which may be sent by the client when making a request to the server.
-The client may decide to always send the header, or use an opt-in mechanism, such as a predefined list of origins, user specified list of orings, or any other forms of opt-in.
+The client may decide to always send the header, or use an opt-in mechanism, such as a predefined or user specified list of origins, remembered site preference based on past navigation history, or any other forms of opt-in.

 For example, the server may advertise its support via Accept-CH header: